 HPS 103.
 Public Lecture Series.
 1 unit; first, second, third terms.
 Student attend four lectures, featuring speakers from outside Caltech, on topics in the history and philosophy of science.
 Students may choose from a variety of regularly scheduled HPS lectures, including HPS seminars, Harris lectures, and Munro seminars (history or philosophy of science only).
 Graded on attendance.
 Not available for credit toward the humanities–social science requirement.
 Graded pass/fail.
 Instructors: Visiting lecturers.

 HPS/Pl 120.
 Introduction to Philosophy of Science.
 9 units (3-0-6); first term.
 An introduction to fundamental philosophical problems concerning the nature of science.
 Topics may include the character of scientific explanation, criteria for the conformation and falsification of scientific theories, the relationship between theory and observation, philosophical accounts of the concept of “law of nature,” causation, chance, realism about unobservable entities, the objectivity of science, and issues having to do with the ways in which scientific knowledge changes over time.
-Instructor: Hitchcock.
+Not offered 2014–15.

 HPS/Pl 121.
 Causation and Explanation.
 9 units (3-0-6); second term.
 An examination of theories of causation and explanation in philosophy and neighboring disciplines.
 Topics discussed may include probabilistic and counterfactual treatments of causation, the role of statistical evidence and experimentation in causal inference, and the deductive-nomological model of explanation.
 The treatment of these topics by important figures from the history of philosophy such as Aristotle, Descartes, and Hume may also be considered.
-Instructor: Eberhardt.
+Not offered 2014–15.

 HPS/Pl 122.
 Probability, Evidence, and Belief.
-9 units (3-0-6); first term.
+9 units (3-0-6); second term.
 Philosophical and conceptual issues arising from the study of probability theory and how it relates to rationality and belief.
 Topics discussed may include the foundations and interpretations of probability, arguments for and against the view that we ought to have personal degrees of belief, rational change in beliefs over time, and the relationship between probability and traditional epistemological topics like evidence, justification, and knowledge.
-Not offered 2013–14.
+Instructor: Eberhardt.

 HPS/Pl 124.
 Philosophy of Space and Time.
 9 units (3-0-6); first term.
 This course will focus on questions about the nature of space and time, particularly as they arise in connection with physical theory.
 Topics may include the nature and existence of space, time, and motion; the relationship between geometry and physical space (or space-time); entropy and the direction of time; the nature of simultaneity; and the possibility of time travel.
 Instructor: Hitchcock.

 HPS/H 158.
 The Scientific Revolution.
 9 units (3-0-6); third term.
 The birth of modern Western science from 1400 to 1700.
 The course examines the intellectual revolution brought about by the contributions of Copernicus, Galileo, Descartes, Kepler, Newton, and Harvey, and their relation to major political, social, and economic developments.
-Instructor: Jardine.
+Not offered 2014–15.